brandonkwong/bridge-to-native/README.md

 ### Install

 Both of the native iOS and react-native apps must have the same versions of React and React Native installed.
-Run `yarn` from both the root project, as well as the `./react-native` directory:
+Use `yarn run setup` from the root project to install dependencies for both directories:

 ```
-yarn && cd react-native && yarn
+yarn run setup
 ```

 ### Build